offlineprogrammer/amplify-best-practices/README.md

 1. Open the Amazon Q Developer Chat in your IDE.

 2. Type `@workspace` to enable workspace indexing.
 Amazon Q will guide you through enabling indexing for your project's directory.
-Follow the prompts.

 ---